5 ways to use your brokerage like a savings account

 If you want to get your whole account balance working at an even higher rate, then you might consider buying an exchange-traded fund (ETF) comprised of short-term federal government bonds.

 These ETFs offer a yield that’s in line with short-term interest rates, and the bonds in the fund are short-term, typically less than a year in duration.
 (Shorter-term bonds are lower-risk due to less exposure to interest rate risk.)
 The bonds are backed by the federal government, meaning the bonds have virtually no chance of defaulting.
-However, you are not guaranteed to not lose money.
+You may still, however, lose money because of market fluctuations.

 For example, one such fund is the Goldman Sachs Access Treasury 0-1 Year ETF (GBIL).
 The fund tracks short-term interest rates, so as they rise and fall, the return on the fund does as well.
 About three-quarters of the fund’s bonds mature in less than six months, and since they’re U.S. bonds, they’re considered as safe as an investment gets.